enlore/cognition-kit/README.md

 directories, and gulp will copy them over.
 If they don't copy right when you drop them in, restart the gulp process.

-This boilerplate places your app files in the `public/app` directory.
+This boilerplate places your app files (cogs) in the `public/app` directory.
 See this
 line:

     <script>$.cognition.init($("#cog-root"), "/app/index.html");</script>

-After loading in cognition, the `cognition.init()` method takes a jQuery selector and a path.
+After loading in cognition, the `cognition.init()` method takes a jQuery selection and a path.
 The path, that second arg, references the app's entry point, the first ancestor cog, the genesis cog, the progenitor.